OfficeDev/office-js-docs-pr/docs/design/using-motion-office-addins.md

 ---
 title: Using motion in Office Add-ins
-description: 'Get best practices for using transitions, motion, or animation in Office Add-ins.' ms.date: 05/12/2021 ms.localizationpriority: medium
+description: Get best practices for using transitions, motion, or animation in Office Add-ins. ms.date: 05/12/2021 ms.localizationpriority: medium
 ---